-Although you may not have heard of Benign Paroxysmal Positional Vertigo (BPPV), it is actually extremely common.
-In fact, by the time you are 70 years old, there is a 50% chance that it will be something you have to deal with.
+Although you may not have heard of Benign Paroxysmal Positional Vertigo (BPPV), it is extremely common.
+Nearly 50% of older adults aged 70 or older will face challenges related to BPPV.

-You may not be familiar with BPPV, but you will certainly have heard of vertigo.
-Vertigo is a problem associated with “heights,” an uncomfortable sensation that makes you feel off balance, giddy, and generally unstable.
-BPPV is not a condition in itself, but it is actually the number one cause that leads to the common issue known as vertigo.
+You may not be familiar with BPPV, but you will undoubtedly have heard of vertigo.
+Vertigo is a balance problem associated with “heights,” an uncomfortable sensation that makes you feel off-balance, giddy, and generally unstable.
+BPPV is not a condition in itself, but it is the number one cause that leads to the common issue known as vertigo – a symptom of a vestibular disorder.

-Vertigo manifests itself in this way due to a fault within the ear.
+Vertigo manifests itself in this way due to a fault within the inner ear.
 Our ears house the part of our system that deals with balance.
 The ear uses calcium carbonate crystals as a gravity sensor.
-If these crystals become dislodged or disturbed, it can cause temporary giddiness or unbalance.
+If these crystals become dislodged or disturbed, it can cause temporary giddiness or imbalance.

 BPPV does not tend to occur at random.
-In general, it presents itself as a knock on effect from some other condition.
-The most common, and trickiest to spot, causal conditions are vestibular neuritis and labyrinthitis.
-Both of these are painless, so they might be the cause of a surprise bout of vertigo or nausea.
+In general, it presents itself as a knock-on effect from another vestibular disorder.
+The most common and trickiest to spot, causal conditions are vestibular neuritis and labyrinthitis.
+Both of these are painless so that they might be the cause of a surprise bout of vertigo or nausea.

-Other common, and more obvious, conditions leading to BPPV include cardiovascular disease, diabetes, a tendency for migraines, and minor head trauma.
+Other common and more apparent conditions leading to BPPV include cardiovascular disease, diabetes, a tendency for migraines, and minor head trauma.

 How Is BPPV Treated?